Elvis in Concert (album): Background

 The performances in the TV special were recorded over two days at concerts in Omaha on June 19 and Rapid City, South Dakota June 21, 1977.
 The recordings were produced by longtime RCA Victor/Elvis producer Felton Jarvis.
 According to Elvis: The Illustrated Record by Roy Carr and Mick Farren.

 Approximately half of the album's performances were overdubbed with additional vocals and instruments on August 29, 1977.
-This included a version of "Unchained Melody" different from the performance on the album Moody Blue.These overdubs were added after Elvis Presley's death but before the album's release and the broadcast of the related TV special.
+This included a version of "Unchained Melody" which was different from the performance heard on the album Moody Blue.
+These overdubs were added after Elvis Presley's death but before the album's release and the broadcast of the related TV special.
 The "Unchained Melody" overdub was later released as a single in 1978.

 Although both the June 19 and 21 concerts are the last official live performances of Elvis professionally recorded by RCA Records, Vernon Presley, Elvis' father, recorded a message that was broadcast at the end of the special (and included on the soundtrack album), in which he erroneously states that the special featured his son's last live appearance; in fact, Elvis made five more concert appearances after the performances in the special.
-Elvis' final concert was in fact on Sunday, June 26, 1977, at the Market Square Arena in Indianapolis, Indiana.
+Elvis' final concert was in fact on Sunday, June 26, 1977, at the Market Square Arena in Indianapolis.